 - Budapest, Hungary (Budapest University of Economic Sciences)

 - Seoul, South Korea (Ewha Womans University and Yonsei University)

 - Cuernavaca, Guadalajara, and Monterrey, Mexico (ITESM program)

 - Warsaw, Poland (Warsaw School of Economics)

 - Paderna del Grappa, Italy

-Note that there are many other study abroad programs that offer a wide range of course and may include economics and business courses as well.
-Check with the Office of International Programs for more information.
+Note that there are many other study abroad programs that offer a wide range of courses, including economics and business courses.
+Check with the Office of International Education for more information.